 - Mostly static and not functional.

-Let's go step by step why Kinesiological Stretching (KS for short from now on) is better for flexibility than other approaches, and you don't have to believe our words, we don't like putting people in a position where they have to trust blindly because we don't do that, we research, get what works, discard the rest, so we believe the best way is to give you the chance to try some exercises by yourself, then you will determine how well KS works.
+Let's go step by step why Zaichik Stretching Techniques (ZST for short) formerly known as Kinesiological Stretching is better for flexibility than other approaches.
+You you don't have to believe our words, we don't like putting people in a position where they have to trust blindly because we don't do that, we research, get what works, discard the rest, so we believe the best way is to give you the chance to try some exercises by yourself, then you will determine how well ZS works.

 Then step 3 becomes your new starting position, and you can cycle them again till you got as deep as you can for that set.
 You then rest or do a different exercise, and when you come back to this one you'll be able to go even deeper.
 Note: Highly Effective - Handle with Care.
 You don't want to do the splits in one session then be sore for a week (well maybe you want!)
 So go ahead, do a quick warm up and try it, or just keep reading for now to learn more about the method and other exercises to put a routine together.